hs950559/coryrylan.com/_posts/2016-11-15-angular-multiple-http-requests-with-rxjs.md

 ---
 layout: post
-title: Angular 2 Multiple HTTP Requests with RxJS
+title: Angular Multiple HTTP Requests with RxJS
-description: Learn how to handle multiple http requests with the Angular 2 Http service and RxJS mergeMap.
+description: Learn how to handle multiple http requests with the Angular Http service and RxJS mergeMap.
 keywords: Cory Rylan, Angular 2, Angular, RxJS, Observables, Http
 tags: Angular, RxJS
 date: 2016-11-15
+updated: 2016-12-19
 permalink: /blog/angular-multiple-http-requests-with-rxjs
 demo: http://plnkr.co/edit/w5MmyF4G3Hg1ivstU6Ev?p=preview
 ---

+{% include ng-version.html %}

 A common pattern we run into with single page apps is to gather up data from multiple API endpoints and then display the gathered data to the user.
-Fetching multiple asynchronous requests and managing them can be tricky but with the Angular 2's Http service and a little help from the included RxJS library it can be accomplished in just a few of lines of code.
+Fetching multiple asynchronous requests and managing them can be tricky but with the Angular's Http service and a little help from the included RxJS library it can be accomplished in just a few of lines of code.
 There are multiple ways to handle multiple requests, they can be sequential or in parallel.
 In this post we will cover both.

-Let's start with a simple http request using the Angular 2 Http service.
+Let's start with a simple http request using the Angular Http service.

 <pre class="language-javascript">
 <code>